Zarosmm/AssaultCubeInternalBobBuilder/readme.md

 This repository is part of a hands-on article that walks through:

 * Reversing player structs and view/collision logic
-* Hooking game internals with `__usercall` and MinHook
+* Hooking game internals with MinHook
 * ESP and aimbot implementation from scratch
-* Injecting and running code safely in an OpenGL game via DirectX overlay

 **Author:** [BobBuilder / Raphael](https://adminions.ca/books/the-team/page/bobbuilder)